radian-software/selectrum/README.md

 `completing-read` API.
 Overall Vertico follows a similar philosophy as Selectrum, relying on default components and [complementary packages](#complementary-extensions).
-Many of the complementary packages work well with both Selectrum and Vertico.
-However Selectrum and Vertico differ in their priorities.
-Selectrum focuses on offering a flexible UI which optimizes completions in some cases, e.g., it supports both a horizontal and a vertical display.
-It optimizes completions of remote files (caching) and multiple selections (`completing-read-multiple`).
-Furthermore it provides advanced features like quick keys and display actions, to show the completions in a buffer.
-Vertico instead aims for a minimal code base and avoids inventing additional features.
+Many of the complementary packages, notably Consult, work well with both Selectrum and Vertico.
+Selectrum offers a flexible UI, e.g., it supports both a horizontal and a vertical display.
+Furthermore it provides Avy-style quick keys and display actions, to show the completions in a buffer.
+On the other hand, Vertico additionally supports cycling over candidates and provides more commands for grouping support.

 ### Icicles